 Your Self-Pay Specialty Clinic (MMR&R) |

-$790 Comprehensive bundle (exams + tests + labs + free follow-up + first manual adjustment) |
+$810* Comprehensive bundle (exams + tests + labs + imaging + follow-up) |

-15% off the initial exam (excluding labs) for ages ≥ 55, military, & first responders ≈$705 |
+10% off the initial exam (for ages ≥ 55, military, & first responders) ≈$769 |

-Transparent fees, no facility fees, direct payment removes the need for insurance billing and residual fees being passed to the patient |
+Transparent fees, no facility fees, direct payment removes the need for insurance billing and residual fees being passed to the patient * = $400 Deposit to get on the Schedule & $410 due on the exam date |

 Major hospital outpatient clinic |